montana-knowledge-management/digital-twin-distiller/examples/fem-simulations/Team35/docs/docs/02-usage.md

     print(m(cleanup=False, devmode=True))
 ```

+If the `devmode` parameter is `#!python True` then the solver will open the script but won't execute it, and the
+`cleanup` parameter is automatically set to `False`.

 #### 2.2.3.1 Example in developer mode

-During the example we use the **Femm** platform!
+During the example we use the ![**Femm**][https://www.femm.info/wiki/HomePage]

-> TODO: something about FEMM?

-1. After the :octicons-triangle-right-24: run you are going to see the model opened into FEMM platform
+1. After the run you are going to see the model opened in FEMM.

 !!!
 Note ""
     Make some modification to see the whole model (zoom and scroll in Zoom tab)